isomerpages/govtech-gobusiness-main/_browse-ipservices/IP-Search-and-Registration/IP-Watch.md

 #### ZYIP Pte Ltd

-ZYIP has offices in Singapore and China to assist clients with protection of their IP
+ZYIP has offices in Singapore and China to assist clients with protection of their IP.

 <ul>
 <li style='line-height: 27px; margin: 0px 0px !important'><b>No. of connections made on GoBusiness IP Grow:</b> 1 - 10</li>